maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### Objection Eight: "D_f being minimal at the critical point is just a restatement of known physics."

 **Response**: Partially correct.
-"Maximal fluctuations at the critical point" is known; but the translation into "minimal information loss rate at the critical point" is the contribution of this paper.
+"Maximal fluctuations at the critical point" is known; but the translation into "minimal information loss rate at the critical point" is the contribution of the information projection framework.

 ### Objection Nine: "D_f is not an operational tool and is useless for empirical researchers."